 - Find the contact info for your local MP here

 To help you compose your message, here are some reasons that Pacific Wild believes that there should be a moratorium on the commercial herring kill fishery and a focus on incorporating traditional ecological knowledge and ecosystem-based management to fisheries in B.C.:

 - Four out of five commercial gill net and seine fishing grounds have been closed.
-The herring fisheries off Haida Gwaii, Prince Rupert, the Central Coast, and the West Coast of Vancouver Island have been closed (Prince Rupert has a very small opening in 2023) due to small populations and overexploitation of the fishery.
-The Strait of Georgia is home to the last large herring population and open commercial fisheries in B.C..
+The gillnet and seine herring fisheries off Haida Gwaii, the Central Coast, and the West Coast of Vancouver Island have been closed (Prince Rupert has a very small opening in 2023) due to small populations and overexploitation of the fishery.
+The Strait of Georgia is home to the last large herring population (50% of all the herring found in B.C.) and open commercial fisheries.

-- There is evidence of distinct herring populations or sub-stocks in B.C..
+- There is growing scientific evidence of distinct herring populations or sub-stocks in B.C..
 Federal and provincial historical records indicate that there are both migratory and resident herring populations in the common commercial fishing areas.
-It has been observed that resident groups are extremely depleted and yet are still being grouped with the migratory sub-stocks.
+It has been observed that resident sub-stocks are extremely depleted and yet are still being grouped with the migratory sub-stocks.
 When small local stocks are fished as part of a larger-scale quota, they may collapse.
 In B.C., many of these small local stocks have already been extirpated after the massive stock collapse in the 1960s.

 - Pacific herring play a key role in the coastal ecosystem, transferring energy from plankton (tiny plants and animals) to bigger animals, from salmon to seabirds to whales.
 Herring are an important food for fish like Chinook and coho salmon, lingcod, Pacific halibut, and Pacific hake.
 Marine mammals also rely on herring, including humpback whales, dolphins, porpoises, sea lions, and seals.
 As well, endangered Southern Resident killer whales depend on Chinook salmon which depend on herring.

-- The sac – roe fishery is unsustainable.
-The roe fishery catches herring right before spawning, interrupting the production of billions of fertilized eggs, year after year.
-The seine and gillnet kill fishery removes fish that would have the ability to spawn up to nine times throughout their lifecycle.
+- The sac roe fishery is unsustainable.
+This fishery catches herring right before spawning, interrupting the production of billions of fertilized eggs, year after year.
+The seine and gillnet kill fishery removes fish that would have the ability to spawn up to ten times throughout their lifecycle.

 - DFO is using the wrong population baseline.
 If we are to continue the herring fishery, we must first address the current management system that uses an incomplete population estimate.
 The current management system uses a baseline from 1951, a point when herring numbers were already greatly reduced from when the commercial fishery began in the late 1800s.